nas5w/100-days-of-code-frontend/README.md

 # :mag_right: The Details

 Below you can find a little information about each topic in the curriculum as well as some ideas/guidance on what to do for each.
+For inspiration on projects to do alongside this curriculum, see the [Project Ideas section](#project-ideas).

 ![HTML](https://i.imgur.com/VyqD8oA.jpg)